tainora/netstrata/materials-for-ted/00-email-to-ted.md

 Hi Ted,

 Thanks for taking the time to talk on November 4.
-I've been reflecting on our conversation about the three-phase opportunity and wanted to share my approach to software development that could help Netstrata accelerate toward the end-2026 completion milestone.
+I've been reflecting on our conversation about the three-phase opportunity and how I could contribute to Netstrata's software completion and rollout strategy.

-## AI-Augmented Development Approach

-I'd welcome the opportunity to demonstrate AI-augmented workflows to Tom Bakani's team during Phase 1 work.
-You can assess value based on measurable results—time savings, code quality improvements, velocity gains on real Netstrata challenges.

-My AI methodology details (1000+ hours with [Claude Code](https://www.claude.com/product/claude-code) CLI, systematic workflow integration, demonstration-first approach) are in the attached document (02).

 ## The Three-Phase Opportunity